-In many UK households, the prospect of high-speed broadband is little more than pie in the sky.
+In many UK households, the prospect of getting high-speed broadband deals is little more than pie in the sky.

 The cables and connections piping connectivity into our homes are often unfit for purpose, dating back to a time when phone lines were intended purely to carry voice communications.

 News that Ofcom has confirmed an implementation date for its long-awaited new Universal Service Obligation suggests sluggish connections are finally being taken seriously.

 But have you got more chance of seeing a UFO than seeing any benefits from the Ofcom USO, when it comes into effect next March?

 The Ofcom USO has been a long time in the making.